 The less we moms compare our lives to others, the happier we will be.

-15 – have a clean home, but not spotless
+15 – Have a clean home, but not spotless

-Take note in exactly how I wrote that.
+Take note of exactly how I wrote that.
 They have clean homes.
 But NOT SPOTLESS.
 Meaning, yes, they do tidy up and things are generally pretty organized.
 Because clean homes and organized homes naturally give us less anxiety.
 The cleaner things are, the less we feel like that to-do list is a mile long, making us happier.

 BUT… not spotless.
 Like learning to bend the rules, happy moms also learn when to let a little mess go from time to time.
 Their house may be clean and organized but there also might be some dishes in the sink and some toys piled in the corner.